ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 }
 ```

-Important, complex-valued alternatives can be readily plugged in instead of real-valued layers,
-except one would have to prepend a real-to-complex transformation layer to `features`, and
-append a complex-to-real transformation to the `classifier`.
+Important: complex-valued alternatives can be readily plugged in instead of real-valued layers, except one would have to prepend a real-to-complex transformation layer to `features`, and append a complex-to-real transformation to the `classifier`.

-### Collecting KL divergence terms
+### Collecting KL divergence terms for the loss

 The variational dropout and relevance determination techniques require a penalty term to be introduced to the loss objective.
 The term is given by the Kullback-Leibler divergences of the variational approximation from the assumed prior distribution.

 Each layer, which inherits from `BaseARD`, is responsible for computing the KL divergence terms related to the variational approximations of and only its own parameters, e.g. children submodules in turn compute their own divergences.
 Therefore the layer must implement a the `.penalty` read-only property, which is responsible for computing the divergence.

+The following functions return generators, that yield the penalties of all eligible submodules.
 If a layer is not a subclass of `BaseARD` then it is ignored.

-The following functions return generators, that yield the penalties of all eligible submodules.

 * `named_penalties(module, reduction="sum", prefix='')` much like the `.named_modules` method of any pytorch Module, this generator yields submodule's name and penalty value pairs.
 The penalty values are taken from `.penalty` and reduced, depending on the `reduction` setting.

-* `penalties(module, reduction="sum")` the same as `named_penalties()` but yield the penalty values only.
-Handy if one needs short loss expression (sum of empty iterator is always zero):
+* `penalties(module, reduction="sum")` the same as `named_penalties()`, but yields the penalty values only.
+Handy if one needs a quick way to accumulate penalties into the loss expression (sum of an empty iterator is always zero):

 ```python
 from cplxmodule.nn.relevance import penalties